 priority(UInt16) - Pattern priority.

-Tables.database(Array(String)) - Array of databases names of tables, which use
+Tables.database(Array(String)) - Array of names of database tables that use the

-Tables.table(Array(String)) - Array of tables names, which use
+Tables.table(Array(String)) - Array of table names that use the

 Contains information about merges and part mutations currently in process for tables in the MergeTree family.